communitiesuk/funding-service-design-frontend/README.md

     python3 -m pip install --upgrade pip && pip install -r requirements.txt

 ## How to use

-###Enter the virtual environment
+Enter the virtual environment as described above, then:

-...either macOS using bash:

-    source venv/bin/activate

-...or if on Windows using Command Prompt:

-    venv\Scripts\activate.bat

 ### Create static files